Taraji P. Henson: 2015–present: Empire and beyond

 In January 2018, she starred in Sony Screen Gems's thriller-drama film Proud Mary, as a hit woman whose life is turned around when she meets a young boy who awakens the maternal instinct she never knew she had.
 In March, she starred in the film Tyler Perry's Acrimony as a faithful wife who, after tiring of standing by her husband, is enraged when she believes herself betrayed.
 In November, she voiced the character Yesss in Disney's Ralph Breaks the Internet, a sequel to the studio's Wreck-It Ralph.

 In February 2019, Henson starred in What Men Want (based on the 2000 Mel Gibson romantic comedy What Women Want) as a female sports agent, looked down upon by male colleagues, who gains the power to hear men's thoughts.
 In April 2019, she starred in the historical drama The Best of Enemies, portraying civil rights activist Ann Atwater.

 In July 2020, it was reported that a spin-off Empire series focusing on Henson's character, Cookie Lyon, was in development, with Henson producing and starring, as part of Henson's two-year first-look deal with 20th Century Fox Television through her production company, TPH Entertainment.
 The deal includes developing projects for the network across multiple platforms.
 Henson said she hopes to tackle a number of sensitive topics while cultivating young, fresh voices.
-FOX has since decided to not move forward with the spin-off, currently putting the series on hold.
+FOX decided to not move forward with the spin-off, currently putting the series on hold.
 In December 2020, Henson began hosting the talk show Peace of Mind with Taraji on Facebook Watch.

 On December 2, 2021, Henson played the role of Miss Hannigan in Annie Live! on NBC.

 Henson also portrayed Shug Avery in the 2023 film The Color Purple acting alongside Danielle Brooks, who portrayed Sofia.
 The film was released on December 25, 2023.

+In 2026, Henson competed in season fourteen of The Masked Singer as "Scarab".
+She was eliminated on "Clueless Night" alongside Tone Loc as "Handyman".
+Henson later returned as a guest panelist for "Spice Girls Night" in the same season.

-In 2026, Henson will make her Broadway debut as Bertha Holly in a revival of the August Wilson play Joe Turner's Come and Gone, directed by Debbie Allen.
+Henson made her Broadway debut as Bertha Holly in a revival of the August Wilson play Joe Turner's Come and Gone, directed by Debbie Allen.
+Previews began on March 30, 2026 and the play began performances April 25, 2026.